MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/protect-against-threats.md

 7. **Save**.

-To learn more about alerts, see [Create activity alerts in the Microsoft 365 security center](../../compliance/create-activity-alerts.md).
+To learn more about alerts, see [Create activity alerts in the Microsoft 365 Defender](../../compliance/create-activity-alerts.md).

 > [!NOTE]
 > When you're finished configuring, use these links to start workload investigations: